With some creative thinking and clever upcycling, Val and Norman Rennie have transformed an unloved cottage into a dream rural getaway.

 However, with a tight budget and a plan to carry out all the work themselves, the couple were aware that the project had to be achievable.
 ‘Norman had been in the building industry previously and will pretty much put his hand to anything.
 When I set him a challenge he doesn’t usually disappoint!’ laughs Val.

 They also decided to widen their scope in terms of property type.
 ‘We were initially hunting for two-bedroom properties, but we couldn’t find anything, so we started looking into the option of a one-bedroom home with the potential to upgrade or extend.
 That’s when we found the current house.’

-Val and Norman finally settled on a terraced, two-bedroom stone cottage in a small market town in Weardale, County Durham, on the edge of the North Pennines.
+Val and Norman finally settled on a property in a small market town in Weardale, County Durham, on the edge of the North Pennines.
 ‘We’d never actually heard of it before, but it’s only 50 minutes’ drive away.
 It’s close to the River Wear and surrounded by woodland, so it’s ideal for walking.’
 Having stood empty for two years, the house was in a sorry state.
 ‘The paper was falling off the walls, it was damp and decorated in brown,’ Val recalls.

 The feature is just one of many reclaimed finds in this house, which is a catalogue of upcycling inspiration.
 The kitchen, for instance, started life as old wooden doors found on Ebay.
 ‘We bought 13, stripped and painted them, then simply found carcasses to fit,’ says Val.
 ‘We also found an old dresser top on Ebay, which fitted perfectly into the recess by the window.
 It was much cheaper than buying wall cabinets and the glass front helps reflect light into the room.’
 Add into the mix reclaimed and repainted chairs, a secondhand Belfast sink, an old pub table and handmade textiles, and Val has shown that a characterful country-style kitchen can be achieved on a shoestring.